caracalla/buffdog/README.md

     make
     sudo make install
     ```
-1. `make run`
+1. `cd` back into this directory and `make run`

 ## Setup (Windows)
 1. Install SDL2 as shown in [this guide](http://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvsnet2010u/index.php)
     * TODO: find a less painful way to do this.
-There must be a better way, but the SDL docs don't even bother telling you how to build SDL2 on Windows.
-Typical.
+There must be a better way, but the SDL docs don't seem to tell you how to build SDL2 on Windows.
 1. Open the project in Visual Studio (I used 2019)
     * Currently, only the main `buffdog` project is configured to build on Windows.

 ## Targets
 * `buffdog` - A real-time rasterizer, that is slowly becoming a game engine.
-It currently runs on a software renderer I implemented (all SDL in terms of graphics is putting pixels where I tell it to).
+It currently runs on a software renderer I implemented (all SDL does in terms of graphics is put pixels where I tell it to).
 * `spinner` - My trusty spinning line, letting me know everything is working.
 * `delaunay` - A Delaunay Triangulation demonstration, which is a stepping stone to implementing 3D Voronoi shattering.
 * `voronoi` - A Voronoi diagram demonstration, the next step to shattering.